google-parfait/tensorflow-federated/docs/api_docs/python/tff/tf_computation.md

 #### Returns:

-If invoked with a function as an argument, returns a an instance of a TFF computation constructed based on this function.
+If invoked with a function as an argument, returns an instance of a TFF computation constructed based on this function.
 If called without one, as in the typical decorator style of usage, returns a callable that expects to be called with the function definition supplied as a parameter; see the patterns and